recode-quest/RQ-0x4-EqUpgrade/README.md

 > EQ upgrade is a system allow player upgrade his/her equipment in games.
 Then this equipment become better(has better statistic, more damage, defense, health and more).
 Player most often need some gold and material to upgrade, and he/she has only a chance to upgrade.
 Equipment can be upgrade successfully, failed and even be destroyed or sometimes decreased his level upgrade.
 If you never met this system, you can try it online.
-[Nosapki](https://nosapki.nostale.club/ulepszanieeq) < This is example of simulation upgrade equipment for game Nostale.
+[Nosapki](https://nosapki.nostale.club/ulepszanieeq) < This is example of simulation of upgrading equipment for Nostale MMORPG Game.

 Create program to simulate EQ Upgrade(for real game or not) and count how many you need money and material to upgrade :)